 The Company recognizes revenue in accordance with the provision of ASC 954-605, Health Care Entities - Revenue Recognition ("ASC 954").
 The Company's revenue is generated from the provision of diagnostic services.
 The service is completed upon the delivery of test results to the prescribing physician, at which time the Company bills for the service.
-The Company recognizes revenue related to billings for tests delivered on an accrual basis when amounts that will ultimately be realized can be reasonably estimated.
+The Company recognizes revenue related to billings for tests delivered on an accrual basis when amounts that will ultimately be realized can be estimated.
 The estimates of amounts that will ultimately be realized require significant judgment by management.
 Until a contract has been negotiated with a commercial payer or governmental program, the Company's tests may or may not be covered by these entities' existing reimbursement policies.
 In addition, patients do not enter into direct agreements with the Company that commit them to pay any portion of the cost of the tests in the event that their insurance declines to reimburse the Company.

 The Company may bill the patient directly for these amounts in the form of co-payments and co-insurance in accordance with their insurance carrier and health plans.
-The Company pursues reimbursement from such patients on a case-by-case basis.
-In the absence of contracted reimbursement or the ability to reasonably estimate the amount that will ultimately be realized for the Company's services, revenue is recognized on a cash basis, i.e. upon the earlier of receipt of third-party payer notification of payment or when cash is received.
+In the absence of contracted reimbursement or the ability to estimate the amount that will ultimately be realized for the Company's services, revenue is recognized on the cash basis.

-Revenue recognized on an accrual basis and cash basis for the three and nine months ended September 30, 2016 and 2015 was as follows (in thousands of dollars):
+Revenue recognized for the three months ended March 31, 2017 and 2016 was as follows (in thousands of dollars):